RylanYancey/RylanYancey/README.md

-Computer Science / Software Systems Major
+Computer Science Major with a Software Systems focus Entrepreneurship Minor

 Undergraduate at University of Tennessee at Chattanooga